dan2dev/iOS-ScrollFix-OverflowScroll/README.md

 ScrollFix doesn't prevent the page from being scrolled when if a touch is registered whilst the scrolling section is bouncing (rubber banding).
 This is an issue I don't think can be worked around with the current implementation of iOS5's `overflow: scroll`.

-[This ticket](https://github.com/joelambert/ScrollFix/issues/1#issuecomment-2421225) better explains the issue, Apple are aware of the problem (thanks to [Matteo Spinelli](http://www.twitter.com/cubiq)), hopefully this will be resolved in iOS 5.1.
+[This ticket](https://github.com/joelambert/ScrollFix/issues/1#issuecomment-2421225) better explains the issue, Apple are aware of the problem (thanks to [Matteo Spinelli](http://www.twitter.com/cubiq))

 # License